giffordlabcvr/Lentivirus-GLUE/README.md

-# SRLV-GLUE
+# Lentivirus-GLUE

-SRLV-GLUE, a GLUE project for small ruminant Lentiviruses (SRLVs).
+Lentivirus-GLUE, a GLUE project for small ruminant Lentiviruses (Lentiviruss).
-SRLV-GLUE enables standardized analysis of SRLV sequences across the complete range of viral genotypes and subtypes.
+Lentivirus-GLUE enables standardized analysis of Lentivirus sequences across the complete range of viral genotypes and subtypes.

 ## Installation of GLUE projects